 The department head or designee is responsible for the administration of this policy.
 This information shall be retained in the University’s centralized resource information system.

 - A department head is authorized to establish departmental TDL policies and procedures which are consistent with this policy.
-These procedures shall be approved by the Associate Vice President of Human Resources or Employee Relations and communicated to all employees.
+These procedures shall be approved by the Vice President of Human Resources or Employee Relations and communicated to all employees.

 - Abuse of TDL may be cause for more restrictive reporting and certification requirements for use of TDL for an individual employee.